svc-bot-mds/terraform-provider-tdh/docs/resources/data_plane.md

 - `account_id` (String) ID of the account to use for data plane operations.
 Please use datasource `tdh_cloud_accounts` to get the list of available accounts.
 - `auto_upgrade` (Boolean) Whether to enable auto-upgrade on Data plane
 - `backup_storage_class` (String) Backup Storage Class will be used to create all backups on this data plane.
-Please note this cannot be changed in future.
+Please note this cannot be changed in the future.
 - `data_plane_release_id` (String) ID of the Helm Release.
 Please use datasource `tdh_data_plane_helm_releases` to get this.
 - `k8s_cluster_name` (String) Name of Kubernetes Cluster.
 Please use datasource `tdh_k8s_clusters` to get the list of available clusters from an account.
 - `name` (String) Name of the Data Plane